Sqooba/scala-promql-client/README.md

 This library is relied on in contexts where we use a Prometheus instance as a time-series store and wish to run queries for analytical purposes from a Scala application.

+Some commands are specific to the promQL compatible VictoriaMetrics server and not supported in the original Prometheus server though.

 It is in a draft state at the moment: we will avoid deep API changes if possible, but can't exclude them.

 # Installation